kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-by-25-percent.md

 ---
 layout: post
-title: Aetna Reimburses 25% Less Than What They Claim (Fun Investigation)
+title: Aetna Reimburses 25% Less Than What They Claim
 ---

 __tl;dr - Aetna says they'll reimburse 140% of the "Medicare Allowable Rate" for out-of-network medical expenses.
 In my case they find that number and reduce it by 25%.__